Conference Day One

 9:30 Driving Precision Medicine in Neurology Through Biomarker-Driven Development

-• Holly Soares Global Head Neuroscience and Rare Disease Biomarkers pRED NRD, VP, Roche
+• Holly Soares Vice President & Global Head of Neuroscience & Rare Disease Biomarkers, Roche

 Synopsis